shields-cutler-lab/biol494-2020/practice/README.md

 ### REGEXP TASKS:
 These exercises will have you practice the text manipulation learned in Chapters 2 and 3.
-Exercises 1-4 are from the PCfB authors.
+Exercises 1-4 are adapted from the PCfB authors.
 You'll need to use a text editor (BBedit is preferred).
 The files referenced below are in the [example_files](../example_files/) directory of this GitHub repo.
 The PCfB website has a handy Appendix PDF ([here](http://practicalcomputing.org/files/PCfB_Appendices.pdf)) that includes cheatsheets for many of the commands and regex terms.